adamdehaven/fetchurls/README.md

 ## Excluded Files and Directories

-The script, by default, filters out many file extensions that are commonly not needed as a reference.
-The list of file extensions can be passed via the [`--exclude` flag](#exclude), or within interactive mode.
-In addition, common WordPress files and directories are also ignored.
+The script, by default, filters out many file extensions that are commonly not needed.

+The list of file extensions can be passed via the [`--exclude` flag](#exclude), or provided via the interactive mode.

 ### Excluded Files